 - Meal prep: This recipe can easily be doubled for meal prep, with the same pressure cooking time.
 Please note that the cooker will take longer to reach pressure in that case, which will increase the overall cook time.

 Set the timer for 2 minutes for fork-tender carrots.
-Keep in mind that the Instant Pot will take about 10 minutes to come to pressure, so actual cooking time is about 12 minutes.
+The Instant Pot will take about 10 minutes to come to pressure, so the actual cooking time is about 12 minutes.

 Add the carrots to the pressure cooker first, then add the water and any seasonings.

 Yes!
-The cook time depends on the food or vegetable.
+The cooking time depends on the food or vegetable.

 More Instant Pot 'Basics' Recipes from the Blog